-Accepting the Offer
+Accepting the offer

-To accept an offer, it is most common to call the employer.Thank the employer for the offer
+To accept an offer, it is most common to call the employer. • Thank the employer for the offer

 - Indicate that you will accept the offer if you've negotiated, reiterate the negotiated benefits

 - Ask about next steps

-- Follow up via e-mail
+- Follow up via email

 - Withdraw from other ongoing searches

-If you have competing offers, or have received an offer while you're waiting to hear from another, or have accepted an offer but have ongoing interviews, please speak to a career consultant about managing negotiation, accepting, and declining offers.
+If you have competing offers, or have received an offer while you're waiting to hear from another, or have accepted an offer but have ongoing interviews speak to a career consultant about managing negotiations and accepting and declining offers.

-Rejecting the Offer
+Rejecting the offer